Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 val qTable = spark.read.format("qbeast").load(path)
 ```

-By doing so, we also enable appends using either delta or the qbeast format.
+By doing so, we also enable subsequent appends using either delta or qbeast.
+Conversion on a partitioned table is not supported.

-`Compaction` is allowed to group small files in the staging revision:
+`Compaction` can be performed on the staging revision to group small delta files:
 ```scala
 import io.qbeast.spark.QbeastTable